olehlong/bgfx-example-nanovg/README.md

 # bgfx-example-nanovg
-bgfx and NanoVG example written in D Programming Language.
+bgfx and NanoVG example written in the D Programming Language.